H. Hawkline: Life and career

 Evans was born in Cardiff and lived in Prestatyn in north-east Wales from the age of 10 until returning to Cardiff at 18.
 He is the son of TV and radio presenter Hywel Gwynfryn and his wife Anja (who died in 2018) and has four siblings.
 He also has two half-siblings from his father's first marriage.

 Prior to becoming a full-time musician, Evans presented the S4C music show Bandit with Huw Stephens up to the show's cancellation at the end of 2011.
 He also presented a weekly radio show on the C2 evening slot on BBC Radio Cymru until summer 2012.
 In December 2015 he temporarily returned to the station to present a Thursday-night show.

 H. Hawkline's debut release, the album A Cup of Salt, was put out in 2010 by the then-Cardiff-based label Shape Records.
 His second album, The Strange Uses of Ox Gall, was released by the same label in 2011.

 He supported Gruff Rhys on tour in 2010 in the UK and Ireland.

 Following UK festival gigs and touring, in 2012 H. Hawkline released a new EP, Black Domino Box, on the Trash Aesthetics label.
 His Ghouls EP was released in 2013 by Turnstile Records.
 The same year his songs Cric Yn Y Cymylau and Llenwi appeared on the "Y Record Las" compilation, the second release from the Cardiff label Recordiau Lliwgar.

 In 2013, H. Hawkline moved to Los Angeles with his then-partner Cate Le Bon, and there the two continue to collaborate musically.
 Stateside, they've also played with White Fence (Tim Presley).

 In August 2014, H. Hawkline was signed to Heavenly Recordings.
 The label released a free compilation of some of his previous work titled Salt Gall Box Ghouls.
 His debut album of new material for the label, In the Pink of Condition, was released in February 2015.
 It was produced by Cate Le Bon.
 In September 2015, the album was nominated for the 2014-2015 Welsh Music Prize.

 Evans regularly plays guitar or bass guitar in Cate Le Bon and Sweet Baboo's live bands and records.
 His own live band has previously also featured Guto Pryce on bass and Andy Fung on drums.
 Hawkline also played bass on Kevin Morby's albums Harlem River and Still Life.
 As a solo artist, he supported Foxygen on their 2015 European tour.

 In 2017, H. Hawkline supported Devendra Banhart on tour in the US and Europe/UK, followed by a European support slot with Aldous Harding, whom he also played with during her headline set.

 His next album I Romanticize was released in June 2017 on Heavenly.
 It was recorded in LA and in Narberth in west Wales.

 Evans also continues to perform as part of ex-partner Aldous Harding's band, and appeared on her 2019 album Designer playing bass, guitar and keyboards.
+In 2026, again, he is "heavily feature[d]" on her album Train on the Island.